JunboS/MyWonder/index.md

-## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/JunboS/MyWonder/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+## MyWonder

+MyWonder is a platform for big data analytics and visualization.
+It has excellent performances and is easy to use.
+It allows users to access it from mobile phones, use data stored on the cloud to calculate their analytics and summaries, and finally, visualize the result in just a few minutes.

 ### Markdown